stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 Converts a string, either `string-ascii` or `string-utf8`, to an optional-wrapped `uint`.
-If the input string does not represent a valid non-negative integer, then the function returns `none`.
+If the input string does not represent a valid non-negative integer in decimal format, then the function returns `none`.
 Otherwise it returns an `uint` wrapped in `some`.

 **Rationale:** This method facilitates parsing user-supplied encoded data from